 Before you start your pre-introduction report

-What is a pre-introduction report, when is one required?
+What is a pre-introduction report and when is one required?

 - A pre-introduction report is a once-off report that all industrial chemical importers or manufacturers must submit for chemical introductions that are authorised under our reported category.

-- There are 6 different types of pre-introduction reports - some have more steps than others.
+- There are 6 different types of pre-introduction reports.

 - Any introduction must be in line with the information given in your pre-introduction report.